Tarkett: Merging of Sommer-Allibert and Tarkett AG

 In June 2013, Fiberfloor products achieved Asthma and Allergy Friendly Certification.

 Activities

-Tarkett main activity is producing flooring coverings for houses, schools, healthcare facilities, retail and hospitality facilities, and sports venues.
-The company has 34 industrial sites and a market presence in over 100 countries.
-Brands used by the company include the namesake Tarkett, Pegulan, Sommer, Febolit and others.
+Tarkett's main activity is producing flooring coverings for houses, schools, healthcare facilities, retail and hospitality facilities, and sports venues.
+The company has 35 industrial sites and a market presence in over 100 countries.
+Brands used by the company include the namesake Tarkett, Sommer, and others.

 Ownership

-According to the company, as of 2016 the main shareholder is Société Investissement Deconinck (50.2%).
-49.2% of the shares are on free float and the rest are treasury shares.
+The company's shareholder structure at 31/12/2024 is as follows: